 Data science is one of the top career options right now, and the average salary of a data scientist can go up to $117,345 per annum.
-Cracking a data science interview is not easy.
-There are a variety of technical and non-technical questions that the interviewer may ask you, to test your overall skills – analytical, programming, statistics, domain, creativity and communication skills.
+Cracking a data science interview, however, is not easy.
+There are a variety of technical and non-technical data science interview questions that the interviewer may ask you to test your overall skills, which include analytical, programming, statistics, domain, creativity, and communication skills.

-Some interviews could be mixed i.e. the interviewer could ask you questions on both data science and machine learning, so you need to be well-prepared with both.
+Some interviews could be mixed, i.e. the interviewer could ask you questions on both data science and machine learning, so you need to be well-prepared.
 We will be soon covering all the important machine learning interview questions in a separate article.
 For programming language interview questions, refer to our specific page about interview questions.

 - Why did you choose data science as your career path?